DJ LeMahieu Preview, Player Props: Yankees vs. Brewers

-On Friday, DJ LeMahieu (.474 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:05 PM ET.
+On Saturday, DJ LeMahieu (.486 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 2:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Tigers.

 DJ LeMahieu Game Info & Props vs. the Brewers